Open Access Image

 ABOUT THE PROGRAM

-This grant is designed to build capacity and adoption of digital documentation techniques within the cultural heritage community.
+The program is designed to empower individuals with new skills to preserve and promote cultural heritage as well as build capacity and adoption of digital documentation techniques within the cultural heritage community.

 Our goal is to disseminate best practices and reliable methodologies for capturing and processing 3D heritage data, empowering field practitioners to obtain precise datasets for diverse applications.